jw/stilus/docs/dev/build.rst

 Continuous integration
 ----------------------

-We are using two systems: travis and circle-ci.
+Two systems are used: travis and circle-ci.
 One would suffice, but it is nice to compare, no?

 .travis.yml